CyberVarun/webserver-config/README.md

 These are web server config file to sercure web servers and understanding basics of web server security.
 These only provide basic level like firewall, cronjobs and secure ssh.

+# Note:-
+Don't clone the repository manually instead use the installation script given below.

 ## Installation

 ```